AdithyaViswanathan/TicTacToe/README.md

   Use Lively Wallpaper and choose the index.html file inside the wallpaper.

-  The config files are given under the repository.
+  The config files for rainmeter are given under skins folder.

+  You can paste them under your rainmeter skins folder.

   CREDITS to the CREATOR of https://playtictactoe.org/